MCFpy/mcf/docs/source/algorithm_reference/optimal-policy_algorithm.rst

      - If the sum of the rewards from the left and right splits exceeds the current maximum reward :math:`(\mathcal{R})`, update :math:`(\mathcal{R})` and :math:`(\mathcal{T})` to reflect the new best split.

    After considering all features and all possible splits, return the best reward and the corresponding policy tree.
-    Essentially, in this case, The algorithm explores potential splits of the data by looping over all features.
+    Essentially, the algorithm explores potential splits of the data by looping over all features.
     For each feature, it considers sorted values of ordered features or unique categories of categorical features as potential split points.
-    For each split point, it divides the data into left and right subsets and applies the tree search recursively on these subsets with depth \(L - 1\).
+    For each split point, it divides the data into left and right subsets and applies the tree search recursively on these subsets with depth :math:`(L - 1)`.
     The rewards from the left and right recursive calls are summed to determine the effectiveness of the split.
     If a new split yields a higher reward than the current best, the algorithm updates the reward and the structure of the policy tree.